44

 kattabbaṁ kusalaṁ bahuṁ.

-Just as from a heap of flowers,
+Just as from a heap of flowers

 one could make many garlands;

-So too, by one who is born and mortal,
+so too, by a born mortal,

 much |good::wholesomeness, beneficialness, skillfulness [kusala]| should be done.